DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_distribution_platforms.md

 **Characteristics**
 External party
 Text-based
-Not for publishing whole books, but for example a summary or chapter
+Not for publishing whole books, but for example a summary or chapter Strong connection with eg Twitter

 **Statistics**
 Medium offers stats for individual users, including referrers